henhenmao/leetcode/README.md

 Questions marked with an NC (not commented) after the question are ones which were accepted but have the following
     - no comments or explanation to the code / runtime

+i am very proud of my solutions please do not make fun of me